Kravantokh/bu_glw/README.md

 # Benoe's Utilities: OpenGL Wrappers

+Archived because I am no longer interested in working on this project.
+I left it here for later reference.

 A set of unopiniated C-style C++11 abstractions for OpenGL to make its usage less verbose and easier.
 This library also include gl3w as the OpenGL function loader.